 Unfortunately, there is no further guidance on what is relevant and proportionate to matters of size, scale, scope and complexity.

-Generally, a larger organisation with many staff will require more comprehensive and detailed procedures, whereas a small organisation that operates with a few thoroughly experienced staff that cover the breadth of operations may not need the same level of detail.
+Generally, a larger organisation will require more comprehensive and detailed procedures, whereas a small organisation that operates with a few staff may not need the same level of detail.

 Considerations that are relevant to issues of size, scale, scope and complexity, include but are not limited to:

 - What is the ‘span of control’ within your organisation?
 What are the factors influencing the span of control (e.g. ratio of managers to supervised staff, high numbers of new staff)?

 - What needs to be documented to ensure enough documentation is available to address typical activities in the day-to-day working environment?

 - What is needed to provide accountability for how supports are delivered and decisions that are made?

 - Is, or will the organisation be, registered to provide ‘high risk’ supports (high intensity personal activities, specialist behaviour supports, disability accommodation or early childhood interventions)?